hashie/hashie/README.md

 The MergeInitializer extension simply makes it possible to initialize a Hash subclass with another Hash, giving you a quick short-hand.

+### DeepMergeInitializer

+The DeepMergeInitializer acts the same as MergeInitializer but also cast all nested hashes to extendable class.

 ### MethodAccess

 The MethodAccess extension allows you to quickly build method-based reading, writing, and querying into your Hash descendant.
 It can also be included as individual modules, i.e. `Hashie::Extensions::MethodReader`, `Hashie::Extensions::MethodWriter` and `Hashie::Extensions::MethodQuery`.